-According to North Dakota University System policy and effective fall 2014, international transcripts must be submitted to an approved evaluation service.
+According to North Dakota University System policy and effective January 2013, international transcripts must be submitted to an approved evaluation service.
 Such an evaluation is the sole responsibility of the student.
 International evaluations must be submitted according to the guidelines listed below.
 The guidelines for the evaluation of transfer credit listed above also apply to international transfer credit.

 - Students must submit official transcripts to one of the following approved evaluators: the American Association of Collegiate Registrars and Admission Officers (AACRAO) International Education Services, a member of the National Association of Credential Evaluation Services (NACES) or a member of the Association of International Credential Evaluators (AICE).

 - Official transcript(s) issued in English must be submitted to NDSU in addition to the evaluation unless the evaluation service provides certification of student documents and sends copies of transcript(s) to NDSU.
 Currently World Education Services (WES) is the only organization that provides NDSU with the required, certified documentation.

 - New transfer students who have completed coursework at an institution outside the United States and who are entering NDSU fall of 2014 must submit transcripts to an approved evaluation service for a course by course evaluation.